Sruthimohan05/Sruthimohan05/README.md

 ## Hi there 👋
 _____________________________________________________________________________________________________________________________________________________________________
-I am a postdoctoral researcher at CNRS with a PhD in Physics.
+I am a postdoctoral researcher at CNRS.
 My journey in the world of science has fueled my fascination for Data Science and AI.
-Here, you'll find my projects and contributions that blend the rigor of physics with the innovative power of data science and artificial intelligence.
+Here, you'll find my projects and contributions.

 Feel free to explore my repositories, open issues, and contribute to discussions.
 I'm always open to collaboration and learning from the vibrant GitHub community.